-- a) SVOD: the average number of paying subscribers per month, in a given calendar year - b) AVOD: the average number of unique users per month in a given calendar year - c) TVOD: the average number of unique customers or unique accounts used (that have acquired at least one title in the catalogue) per month in a given calendar year - 4.18 Where an ODPS does not fit into any of the categories above, or where ODPS providers cannot provide audience measurement in the suggested format, they should define "active users" in a way that is most relevant to their service, and explain this methodology to Ofcom. - 4.19 Some subscription based ODPS are bundled together with other services, and not all paying customers will be active users of the ODPS.
-Where this is the case, active users should be understood to mean the average number of unique users who access the video content of the service per month in a given calendar year. - 4.20 Audience share for an ODPS is the share of active UK users attained by a service out of the total number of active users of VOD in the UK. - 4.21 "Low audience" should be understood to mean less than 1% of the audience share.
+- services, which includes for example, by means of subscription (SVOD), advertising (AVOD), and individual transactions (TVOD). - 3.16 Taking each example in turn, sale of service should be taken to mean the number of active users, understood as: - a) SVOD: the average number of paying subscribers per month, in a given calendar year - b) AVOD: the average number of unique users per month in a given calendar year - c) TVOD: the average number of unique customers or unique accounts used (that have acquired at least one title in the service) per month in a given calendar year - 3.17 Where an ODPS does not fit exclusively into any of the categories above, or where ODPS providers cannot provide audience measurement in the suggested format, they should define "active users" in a way that is most relevant to their service, and explain this methodology to Ofcom. - 3.18 Some ODPS are bundled together with other services, and not all paying customers will be active users of the ODPS.
+Where this is the case, active users should be understood to mean the average number of unique users who access the video content of the service per month in a given calendar year. - 3.19 Audience share for an ODPS is the share of active users attained by a service out of the total number of active users of VOD in the UK. - 3.20 "Low audience" should be understood to mean less than 1% of the audience share.

-Providers are exempt from European works requirements for any period throughout which they have an audience share of less than 1%. - 4.22 Ofcom will provide the estimate of total monthly VOD active users that providers should use in determining whether they qualify for this exemption.
+Providers are exempt from European works requirements for any period throughout which they have an audience share of less than 1%. - 3.21 Ofcom will provide the estimate of total monthly VOD active users in the UK that providers should use in determining whether they qualify for this exemption.
 We will do so when requesting information from providers for the purposes of monitoring compliance with the requirements.
-For 2020 this figure would be 42.1m people aged 15+.
+For example, for 2020 this figure would be 42.1m people aged 15+.
 400,000 unique viewers therefore represents 1% monthly VOD users.
-Providers with fewer than 400,000 monthly users for a period would be exempt from European work requirements for that period. - 4.23 Ofcom plans to update the calculation of total active users of VOD in the UK annually prior to requesting data from providers for monitoring compliance with European works requirements in the Spring of every year.
+Providers with fewer than 400,000 monthly users for a period would be exempt from European work requirements for that period. - 3.22 Ofcom plans to update the calculation of total active users of VOD in the UK annually prior to requesting data from providers for monitoring compliance with European works requirements in the Spring of every year.